mvolkmann/MyUnixEnv/notes/VueNotes.md

   },
   ```

+- `watch`\
+  This is an object where
+  the keys are the names of data to be watched and
+  the values are functions to execute when the value changes.
+  The functions are passed the new value and the old value.

+  To watch for deep changes in an object or array,
+  use an object for the value with `deep` and `handler` properties.
+  The `deep` property is a boolean that must be set to `true`.
+  The `handler   property is a function that is invoked with
+  the new value when anything in the watched object changes.

 - `methods`\
   This is an object that defines the component methods.
   They are primarily used for event handling.